Mukumbya Musoke Advocates

 1. It imposed a duty on medical or health officers to carry out the following:

-2. to examine any person arriving into Uganda for COVID-19;
+2. To examine any person arriving into Uganda for COVID-19;

-3. to disinfect any aircraft, vehicle or vessel that is contaminated; and
+3. To disinfect any aircraft, vehicle or vessel that is contaminated; and

-iii. to hold in isolation at a place designated for that purpose any person suffering from Covid-19 at their expense.
+4. To hold in isolation at a place designated for that purpose any person suffering from Covid-19 at their expense.

-1. It provided for the categorisation of persons arriving in Uganda based on the classification attached to the country of departure and transit and any other factors as may be determined by a medical officer.
+5. It provided for the categorisation of persons arriving in Uganda based on the classification attached to the country of departure and transit and any other factors as may be determined by a medical officer.

-1. It provided for the creation of the following offences:
+6. It provided for the creation of the following offences:

-1. any failure to comply with the order, obstruction of medical officers, failure to give information and giving misleading information is rendered an offence.
+• any failure to comply with the order, obstruction of medical officers, failure to give information and giving misleading information is rendered an offence.
 The offence attracts a penalty of imprisonment of up to three months, upon conviction.

-1. operators of vehicles, aircraft or vessels who fail to assist medical officers as required, the making of any false statements or knowingly give false answers to any question do commit an offence.
+• operators of vehicles, aircraft or vessels who fail to assist medical officers as required, the making of any false statements or knowingly give false answers to any question do commit an offence.
 The offence attracts a penalty of imprisonment for a period not exceeding twelve months, upon conviction.

-C. The Public Health (Prohibition of Entry into Uganda) Order No.53 of 2020.
+The Public Health (Prohibition of Entry into Uganda) Order No.53 of 2020.

 This order was issued by the Minister of Health on 24th March 2020 and set out the following: